Bobby Wilson (baseball): Minnesota Twins

 On November 30, 2017, Wilson signed a minor league contract with the Minnesota Twins.
 Wilson became the backup catcher to Mitch Garver after Jason Castro was ruled out for the rest of the 2018 season after suffering a torn meniscus.

 Chicago Cubs

 On August 30, 2018, Wilson was traded to the Chicago Cubs in exchange for Chris Gimenez and cash.

 Detroit Tigers (second stint)

 On December 4, 2018, Wilson signed a minor league deal with the Detroit Tigers.
 He was released on March 22, 2019.
 He re-signed a minor league deal with the Tigers on March 24.
 The Tigers selected his contract on June 14, and he was promoted to the major league club.
 On July 28, the Tigers placed Wilson on outright waivers.
 He hit .091 in 15 games.
 He elected free agency on October 1.

 Coaching career

 On December 9, 2019, Wilson was hired by the Texas Rangers organization to serve as the manager of the Frisco RoughRiders.
 On October 26, 2020, Wilson was named the Rangers catching coordinator and went on to be part of the 2023 World Series Champions.

+Ahead of the 2026 season, Wilson departed Texas and took a job as catching coach of the Washington Nationals, under first-year manager Blake Butera.